 8 Powerful Ways Chatbots Can Transform Your Customer Experience (Insights From David Cancel, CEO of Drift)

-In fact, a survey by Oracle found that 80 percent of brands plan to use chatbots by 2020, while a Ubisent study found that 35 percent of consumers want to see more companies using chatbots, which is interesting considering the practice is still quite new.
+In fact, a survey by Oracle found that 80% of brands plan to use chatbots by 2020, while a Ubisent study found that 35% of consumers want to see more companies using chatbots, which is interesting considering the practice is still quite new.

 A chatbot is a software that can converse with humans via a live chat interface.
 That can happen on a brand’s website or app, or through platforms like Slack, Skype, Facebook Messenger, WhatsApp, and even Alexa.

 Big brands like Starbucks and National Geographic are already using chatbots to facilitate sales and find information.